I have completed military service

 If you’re applying to ACU via the relevant TAC (UAC, VTAC or QTAC), you are also eligible to receive a rank based on your service in the ADF, and this will be done automatically.

 In recognition of your service to country and community, ACU will grant you credit for the Core Curriculum unit, Justice and Change in a Global World.
 This credit is available for most undergraduate degrees.

-Becoming an officer in the ADF shows leadership and management capability.
+Becoming an officer or senior non-commissioned officer (SNCO) in the ADF shows leadership and management capability.
 We recognise the life and work skills required to achieve this rank, so we’re offering unconditional entry to two of our postgraduate courses.
-If you have attained the equivalent rank of O-1 or above as an officer or chaplain, or E06 and above as a non-commissioned officer, you are eligible for direct entry into the Graduate Certificate in Business Administration or Graduate Certificate in Occupational Health, Safety and Environmental Management.
+If you have attained the equivalent rank of O-1 or above as an officer or chaplain, or E06 and above as a SNCO, you are eligible for direct entry into the Graduate Certificate in Business Administration or Graduate Certificate in Occupational Health, Safety and Environmental Management.

 Are you a partner, spouse, or child of a Veteran?
 You may be eligible